iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

 ## 1. [Install Iter8](install.md)

 ## 2. Download experiment
-[Iter8 Hub](../README.md) enables users to share, find, and download Iter8 experiment samples.
-Download the `load-test` experiment sample from the hub as follows.
+Download the `load-test` experiment folder from the [Iter8 hub](../user-guide/topics/iter8hub.md) as follows.

 ```shell
 iter8 hub -e load-test
 ```

-## 3. Launch experiment
+## 3. Run experiment
 ```shell
 cd load-test
 iter8 run
 ```

-The above command reads in the experiment specified in the `experiment.yaml` file, runs the experiment, and writes the results of the experiment into the `results.yaml` file.
+The `iter8 run` command reads the experiment specified in the `experiment.yaml` file, runs the experiment, and writes the result of the experiment into the `result.yaml` file.

 ??? note "Look inside experiment.yaml"
     ```yaml